 The following projects have been selected as eligible to receive funding through green bonds: (Click on each project name to expand/collapse) ▼

-In 2015, the Province of Ontario committed CAD 13.5 billion for extensive rail improvements through the GO system, known as the Regional Express Rail (RER) program.
+In 2015, the Province of Ontario committed $13.5 billion for extensive rail improvements through the GO system, known as the Regional Express Rail (RER) program.
 Metrolinx is currently implementing RER, which will bring faster and more frequent GO train service across the Greater Toronto and Hamilton Area (GTHA).

 To enable RER, a range of projects including track construction, train control/signals systems improvements, grade separations, vehicle overhaul, train shed restoration and station rehabilitation are required.
 Many of these works are already underway in communities throughout the GTHA.